 Journalist Jennifer Frazer joined the 16 participants on the trip.
 You can read her thoughts here at the Jewish Chronicle, and here at the Jewish News.
 Whilst on the trip, some of the participants also reflected on their journey through Ghana.
 You can read participant Aaron Rudolph’s piece here, George Rosenfeld’s here, and Lauren Keiles, Jordana Price and Felicity Greenfield’s here.

-To register an interest in the Ben Azzai Programme 2018/19, click here.
+To apply for the Ben Azzai Programme 2018/19, please click here.